Nikik0/libproj/README.md

 ### Installing

-* No installing needed, just run it with docker
+* No installation needed, just run it in containers

 ### Executing program